GarryLed/IoT-team-collaboration-project/README.md

 ### API's
 * Send emails to the user
-* send text messages to the user
+* Send text messages to the user
-* Could notift the local fire brigade in an emergency
+* Notify the local fire brigade in an emergency
+* Monitor the real time temparature of the stove carbon monoxide levels, air quality and any other relevent information.

 ### Screenshots
 Screenshots of progress